 Ohio State loses its cool after losing to Michigan (again) — ‘Classless’

-To “The Victors” go the spoils in the Michigan – Ohio State rivalry, and that means being able to celebrate and on another team’s field.
+To “The Victors” go the spoils in the Michigan – Ohio State rivalry, and that means being able to celebrate on another team’s field.
 We remember watching former OSU coach Jim Tressel conduct the Buckeyes’ band in the postgame on the Michigan Stadium turf, pulling up a ladder, climbing to the top with a huge senatorial grin on his face.

-It was hard to watch, but that’s what the Michigan players did that back in the day, understanding they had their chance to prevent it with their play on the field.
+It was hard to watch, but that’s what the Michigan players did back in the day, understanding they had their chance to prevent it with their play on the field.
 Saturday, the 2024 Ohio State team — many of whom returned solely for their chance to beat Michigan — had their opportunity, too.
 But they lost (again), 13-10, and instead of heading to the locker room, they rushed back to prevent the Wolverines from planting a flag at midfield.

 There was a scuffle, followed by pepper spray from overzealous security — one sprayed Michigan defensive tackle Mason Graham in the face even though he wasn’t doing anything – and it took several minutes to finally clear the field.

-“For such a great game, you hate to see stuff like that after the game,” Kalel Mullings, U-M’s workhorse Saturday (32 carries, 116 yards) said.
+“For such a great game, you hate to see stuff like that after the game,” Kalel Mullings, U-M’s workhorse Saturday (32 carries, 116 yards), said.
 “It’s just bad for the sport … bad for college football.

 “But at the end of the day, some people, they’ve got to learn how to lose.
 You can’t be fighting and stuff just because you lost a game.
 All that fighting, we had 60 minutes, four quarters to do all that fighting, and now people want to talk and fight.
 That’s wrong.
 That’s bad for the game.
 Classless, in my opinion.
 People have got to be better.”